What is a Project Portfolio Manager?

 A strong project portfolio manager job description also includes coordination with project integration practices, because portfolio decisions are only useful when strategy, scope, change, schedule, risk, resources, and reporting are connected.
 This is where using project integration management to connect strategy with execution becomes important.

 Project portfolio managers add the greatest value in organizations with many simultaneous initiatives, scarce specialist resources, complex dependencies, strategic transformation, regulatory pressure, or rapid growth.
-They are especially important when executives need one integrated view of value, risk, cost, and delivery capacity.

 The role appears in PMO led environments, enterprise transformation offices, digital change teams, public sector agencies, construction firms, technology portfolios, education providers, healthcare systems, and innovation functions.
 In smaller organizations, one senior PMO leader or strategy manager may perform the role part time.